Brian-S-Poon/Artemis/README.md

 ## Challenges encountered
 I encountered challenges when I tried to scrape the correct HTML element from the target website.
 My two methods for finding the correct HTML element that contains specified data was to use Inspect Element (CTRL-SHIFT-I) or to download an ad-block extension with inspect element properties called uBlock Origin.

+## What I learned
+I learned how to use jsoup to scrape web data and how to build a graphical user interface using Swing.
+In addition, I learned how to implement the Model-view-controller design pattern in order to separate the logic and GUI.